Kinderscout, Edale 1st April 2022.

 Later after checking my map application I discovered I had pitched a few yards from the East Highland Way.
 I have often liked Aviemore, a friendly place I thought with many ramblers passing through, but I have grown to find it not that great.
 I walked to the junction of the A9 south of the village and got a lift from a Polish man going to Perth.
 Next lift came from a same red car, driving a retired university professor going to Edinburgh, she asked if I wanted to stop at Kinross.
 Then she advised, I'd go into central Edinburgh before I altercated and disembarked on the outer ring road.
 I have no interest in going into the centre of Edinburgh, which is now full of trauma triggers, similar to those I picked up whilst enduring two years homeless on the streets of London.

-The woman, from Blair Athol was snuddy and scoffed at almost everything I said; I knew she was one of them.
+The woman, from Blair Athol was snuddy and scoffed at almost everything I said.
 I walked the ring road and then headed east along Glasgow road for a few miles before I was picked up by a Spanish guy, he drove me east to the centre of Falkirk.
 I sat at a small park, cooked some soup and enjoyed a coffee before setting off to walk to another suitable place to hitch.
 I walked to Bonnybridge and waited by junction 1 of the M876.
 I was picked up by a guy, driving to see his girlfriend, he side tracked and took me to a deserted Road Chef Bothwell service station on the M74.
 I scanned the area as the sun had set, but found no suitable place to safely pitch my tent.
 I waited about another half an hour before I man stopped and took me fifty miles future down to a junction with a truck stop and Tesco's supermarket.
 Here I purchased a £3.50 value meal before heading into a nearby woodland to pitch my tent.

 26th